widefly/wsl-dev-notes/doc/windows/wsl.md

 - When an Linux distribution is installed, its system root directory is mapped to Windows network shares under `\\wsl$`
 - For example, `\\wsl$\Ubuntu-22.04` is the network share that maps to Ubuntu 22.04 Linux.
 - To facilitate files/folders access, map a network drive, e.g. W:\, to the network share.
+- Within the WSL, /mnt/c maps to Windows host's drive C, so as /mnt/d to drive D.